-According to the CDC, in the United States approximately 1.4 million individuals suffer from this type of injury each year.
+According to the CDC, in the United States, approximately 1.4 million individuals suffer from this type of injury each year.
 By far, the predominant cause of traumatic brain injury is accidents involving motor vehicles and falls.
-For example, coup-contrecoup injury may occur in a rear-end collision, with high speed stops causing the brain to be jolted back-and-forth creating two injuries within the skull.
+For example, a coup-contrecoup injury may occur in a rear-end collision, with high speed stops causing the brain to be jolted back-and-forth creating two injuries within the skull.
 Because of the position of the brain within the skull, the frontal lobes (behind the forehead) and temporal lobes (underlying the temples) are most susceptible to this type of damage.
 These lobes house major brain centers involved in speech and language, so problems with communication skills often follow closed head injuries.

-Coup-coutrecoup can happen even if the skull does not hit any surface.
+Coup-contrecoup can happen even if the skull does not hit any surface.
 The consistency of the brain and the weight of the skull when shaken back-and-forth can cause damage without actually hitting anything on the outside of the head.
-The fact is, the skull is heavy and hard and when forces cause the brain to move within the skull, the brain can violently hit against the sides causing damage, such as coup-coutrecoup if two areas are affected.
+The fact is, the skull is heavy and hard and when forces cause the brain to move within the skull, the brain can violently hit against the sides causing damage, such as coup-contrecoup if two areas are affected.

 Symptoms of Coup-Coutrecoup

 Depending on which areas of the brain are injured, other symptoms of coup-contrecoup may include:

 - difficulty with concentration